beigeworm/Discord-LastSeen-BOT/readme.md

 `python ./bot.py`

+> Alternatively on Windows you can use ActivityBOT.exe (you will need ffmpeg.exe in the same directory).
+Bot token and configuration setup is within the exe program.

 ## Commands
 - **/seenhelp**: List all commands and their descriptions.
 - **/lastseen [user]** (Alias: /ls): Display last seen time for a member.